Dennis Robert Hoagland: Hoagland's and Knop's solutions

 Dennis Hoagland was the first to develop a new type of solution based on the composition of the soil solution (Hoagland, 1919)1.
 He also developed the first successful concept for distinguishing between concentration and total amount of nutrients in a solution (Johnston and Hoagland, 1929).
-The term Hoagland solution was first mentioned by Olof Arrhenius in 1922 with reference to the Hoagland publication of 1919 where he defined an optimum nutrient solution as "the minimum concentration which gave maximum yield and beyond there was no further improvement".
+The term Hoagland solution (HS) was first mentioned by Olof Arrhenius in 1922 with reference to the Hoagland publication of 19191 where he defined an optimum nutrient solution as "the minimum concentration which gave maximum yield and beyond there was no further improvement".
 The respective solution published by Hoagland in 1920 was applied to investigate plant growth parameters of barley in comparison with Shive's solution.
 The growth of Alfalfa in a modified Hoagland solution was investigated at various pH values in the 1920s.
-Around the 1930s Hoagland and his associates investigated diseases of certain plants, and thereby, observed symptoms related to existing soil conditions such as salinity.
+Around the 1930s Hoagland and his associates investigated diseases of certain plants, and thereby, observed symptoms related to existing soil conditions such as salinity or nutrient deficiency.
 In this context, Hoagland undertook water culture experiments with the hope of delivering similar symptoms under controlled laboratory conditions.
 For these experiments the Hoagland solution (0), including macronutrients, iron, and the supplementary solutions A and B (trace elements), was newly developed to investigate certain diseases of the strawberry in California (Hoagland and Snyder, 1933).

-Hoagland's research was supported by the plant pathologists H. E. Thomas and W. C. Snyder, and influenced by another pioneer of plant nutrition and hydroculture, William Frederick Gericke.
+Hoagland's research was supported by the plant pathologists H. E. Thomas and W. C. Snyder, and influenced by another pioneer of plant nutrition and hydroculture, William Frederick Gericke, who is featured in a historical video by Arthur Clarence Pillsbury.
 Gericke's groundbreaking results in applying the principles of water culture to commercial agriculture inspired him to expand his research on the subject finally resulting in the Hoagland solutions (1) and (2) (Hoagland and Arnon, 1938, 1950).
-The composition and concentration of macronutrients of the Hoagland solutions (0) and (1) can be traced back to Wilhelm Knop's four-salt mixture and the molar ratio to experimental results of Hoagland and his associates (cf. Tables (1) and (2)).
+The composition and concentration of macronutrients of the Hoagland solutions (0) and (1) can be traced back to Wilhelm Knop's four-salt mixture and the molar ratio of the components to experimental results of Hoagland and his associates (cf. Tables (1) and (2)).
 Knop's solution, in contrast to Hoagland's solution, was not supplemented with trace elements (micronutrients), with the exception of iron, because the chemicals were not particularly pure in Wilhelm Knop's day.
 Micronutrients were, without knowing it, already present as impurities in the macronutrient salts.
 More highly purified chemicals and more sensitive methods for analysing trace concentrations were developed from 1930 and onwards.